bloccooo/bKey/README.md

 Stop the key agent and clear cached credentials from RAM.
 The next command will prompt for the passphrase again.

+Credentials are scoped per terminal session (TTY), so logging out in one terminal only affects that terminal.
+Other open terminals retain their cached credentials.
+TTY scoping also limits the blast radius of prompt injection attacks — a process running in a different terminal (e.g. an AI agent) cannot reuse credentials unlocked in your interactive session.

 ```sh
 envi logout
 ```